sereepap2029/aof_vid_stream/ARCHITECTURE.md

 **Responsibilities**:
 - ✅ Binary WebSocket streaming for ultra-low latency (< 20ms with binary)
+- ✅ WebRTC streaming with frame chunking for high-resolution support
+- ✅ Hardware-accelerated encoding with NVENC and Quick Sync
 - ✅ HTTP polling fallback for compatibility
 - ✅ Real-time quality and FPS adjustments (manual control)
 - ✅ Multi-client connection management with performance tracking